adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 {% highlight Bash %}
 bzip2 -d samtools-<version>.tar.bz2
 tar -xvf samtools-<version>.tar
+rm samtool-<version>.tar
-cd samtools-<version>
+cd samtools-<version>    # and similarly for bcftools and htslib ./configure --prefix=<path>
 make
+make install
 {% endhighlight %}

-After compiling the software, if everything runs without errors, the executable _samtools_ will be inside the folder.
-Add it to the path as explained before for quick access.
+After compiling the software, if everything runs without errors, the executable _samtools_ will be inside the main folder.
+Inside of the _htslib_ folder we will found other tools.
+Add both to the path as explained before for quick access.
 Also from the Broad Institute, the Integrative Genomic Viewer (_IGV_) software is one of the most common tools to visualize our _SAM_/_BAM_ file.
 It is a desktop tool Access the link to download [IGV](https://software.broadinstitute.org/software/igv/download) in a zip file for Linux.

 {% highlight Bash %}
 unzip IGV_Linux_2.8.10_WithJava.zip